HIGH ENERGY PARROTS

 Several years ago I got a terrier puppy who was 8 months old.
-The previous women who had her was unable to relate to such a high energy puppy.
+The previous woman who had her was unable to relate to such a high energy puppy.
 I had lived with terriers before so I was prepared.
 I think the other thing that made it easier is that I had lived with a caique for twenty-five years.
 I have often thought of caiques as the terriers of the parrot world and the other way around.
 The big difference between my puppy and my caique, Spike, was that I have more experience working with the high energy of parrots.

 There are many birds in the parrot family that could be classed in the “high energy” category.
 I lived with two of them; Spike and my slender-billed conure, Twiggy.
 I am not sure which one would have won in a contest of the bird with the “highest energy.”
 Many years ago, I had a red (Moluccan) lory named Gypsy and I lived with a dusky lory for a couple of years.
 I would say that lories would easily compete for “highest energy.”
 Hawk-headed parrots could also be a qualified contender.
 Some conures can also enter this contest.
-I have lived with a delightfuk Kakariki worked with several of them.
+I have lived with a delightful Kakariki worked with several of them.
 I always thought that they were like trying to work with a butterfly when it came to their energy.
 Of course, there can be individuals in many species that could participate in the contest.
 I have met quite a few cockatoos that fit this description, especially the bare-eyed, rose-breasted, and umbrella.

 All one has to do is watch young caiques play to know that they have boundless energy.
-I watched two white-bellied youngsters wrestle with each other for about a half an hour.
+I watched two white-bellied youngsters wrestle with each other for about half an hour.
 They took one short food break and started in again.
 I would need to be sports announcer to describe their interactions as they hopped up and down and rolled around together.
 If I was the referee, I would have called it a draw until the last moment when one of them rolled over on his back and stayed there as if to acquiesce.
 The wrestling match stopped when they got a drink of water and went about their business.
-Later in the day, I went to look at them and sure enough they were at it again.
+Later in the day, I went to look at them and sure enough, they were at it again.
 In another situation, a caique youngster grabbed hold of a Hawk-head’s tail and held on as the larger parrot awkwardly dragged him across the play area.
 Even when the Hawk-head climbed to a perch, the caique remained attached to his tail.

 Keep Them Busy

 I believe that the best way to deal with high energy parrots is similar to dealing with terrier puppies; keep them busy.
 I play throw and fetch with my puppy until she wants to collapse next to my desk.
 While I wouldn’t say Spike collapses; it is clear to me that I have worn him out if we spend some intense time playing.
 This was evident when he traveled with me for seminars and I always had to compete with him for the audience’s attention.
 Then I would have him do his tricks for people and when the audience would applaud, Spike would spread his wings and sway back and forth.
 Once the event was over Spike was as worn out as I was.
-He wanted to be left alone and could be very grouchy if I bothered him.
+He wanted to be left alone and could be very grouchy if anyone, including me, bothered him.

 Spike hopped when I “wound him up” and he loved doing somersaults in my hand.
 Spike had a large cage with more toys than any other bird in my household.
 He played with just about every toy every day.
 He kept himself very busy.
 One of his favorite ways to play was to get sopping wet in his water bowl and then climb up to his tent.
 It had a plastic floor, which became the perfect place for him to dance in the puddles he made.
 I almost expected to hear him whistling “Singing in the Rain” while he danced.
 He also had an odd habit of forming his foot into a cup; then he dipping it in his water and bringing it up to his beak to drink.
 He loved to roll on the floor of the cage and “fight” with foot toys or the toys I attached to the bottom of his perches.
 He was always busy doing something but he also took a few naps if he got the chance.